DevFabrizio/Fabrizio-Project-Three/README2.md

 ### Target
 Given the almost legendary history of this game, the target audience is broadly represented by almost all ages.
 The game is relatively easily understood and the rules rarely create a barrier to the access of it.
 As a general rule of thumb I feel confident to say that this specific type of game can be played from anyone aged from 8 years old to 99+.
 For my version of the game the only impairment could be the language used.
 ## User Story
+In order to better understand the flow of the game I will list the User Story as in the steps that the user will take to play the game.
+As a User I want to:

+* Read the instructions when the game starts
+* Input my battle name when presented with the user input on the terminal
+* Allow the game to generate a grid for me and for the cpu
+* Take mental note of the positions of my ships on the grid
+* Input a number to target a specific row to hit
+* Input a capital character to hit a specific column on the row I had previously chosen
+* Evaluate if I hit or missed the enemy's ships
+* Evaluate if the enemy hit or missed my ships
+* Repeat the row and column selection until game completion

 ## Interactions and Features
 Obviously the only interactions possible in a text based game that runs in a terminal are text input and some mouse clicking.
 When it comes to features though, I have decided to include some different solutions to make the game easy to understand for the user.
 Some of these features include validation of the user's input and a correct distribution of the text on the terminal.